 “The victim couldn’t summon up brand-new colors, spread them across the pages, make a brilliant new-age rainbow, toss it up into the sky, and let it spill royal purple raindrops onto my tongue.”

-Some of my favorite lines from this book:
+Some of my favorite lines from The Broken Wings:

 On Women Having/Not Having Children, and the root of the perception thereof: “A barren woman is looked upon with disdain everywhere because of most men’s desire to perpetuate themselves throughout posterity.”

 On Transparency: “Everything that a man does secretly in the darkness of night will be clearly revealed in daylight.”

 On Remembering Me: “I want you to remember me as a merciful king remembers a prisoner who died before his pardon reached him.”
 Wow!
 (Remember Troy Davis!)